How does transport work?

 We ask, actually BEG, that if any any point during the process that you feel it’s already a regret, please let us know and no hard feelings.
 We want what’s best for our dogs.
 They’ve already been through so much and we want their next leap to be their final leap!
 We do our best to give you all of the information you will need to make a formal and educated decision as if you have met the dog in person.
 We can send videos and pictures to your delight!
 Just say when!
 We are 100% honest and upfront about all behaviors the dogs exhibit to make sure we find the perfect fit with no surprises.
 Withholding information would jeopardize our goal for our dogs so please be certain, honesty is our policy.
 We are committed to our dogs.

-We do not begin to look into transporting your dog until the adoption is final, but once your application has been approved and the adoption fee plus transportation fee has been paid, we start looking right away!
+We do not begin to look into transporting your dog until the adoption is final, but once your application has been approved and the adoption fee plus a separate transportation fee of $300 has been paid, we start looking right away!

 We work with several reputable dog transport companies that leave throughout the month and will find the one that can get to you the quickest!